dataspecer/ds-wdoi/source/backend/search-service/README.md

 ## Running during development

 The input is handled via `.env` file during development.
-In conteinerized application, the variables are handled via `docker run -e "..."` or inside `docker compose`.
+In a conteinerized application, the variables are handled via `docker run -e "..."` or inside `docker compose`.

 - Environment variables: